Skip to main content

 Head of Department: Mr D Edwards

-Year 7: Creation and Covenant, Prophecy and Promise, Galilee to Jerusalem, Desert to Garden, To the Ends of the Earth, Dialogue and Encounter
+Year 7 and 8: Creation and Covenant, Prophecy and Promise, Galilee to Jerusalem, Desert to Garden, To the Ends of the Earth, Dialogue and Encounter

 Year 9: Vocation, Authority, Reformation, John’s Gospel, Sacrifice, Love, Resurrection, Philosophy of Religion, Islam